 The first four seals represent the beginning of the unfolding of God’s purpose (which began when the Lamb, who was found worthy because he had been slain, and who has loosed the seals).
 It is not pretty and will not be comfortable.
 Obviously, the reference is to events that began after Christ had ascended to the heavens.
 This is another important point in dating the book as the signs start following the ascension of Christ.
 Things are looking bad.
 The forces that allow men to continue to strive in godlessness are working overtime.
 The Lamb ascended and is given all power and authority in both heaven and in the realms of men.
 Only he is “worthy to loosen the seals;” and it all begins when he is glorified (crucified “a lamb as though it had been slain”).
 The seals signify the loosing of forces under the control of Christ, which go forth into the world to work the bidding of God.
 The purpose of these events is explained further in the avenging of the apostles and prophets.
 It is worked by God through the hands of men.
 It always has been and will be until judgment.

 The fifth seal: the cry of the martyrs.
 “I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held.”
 This scene is critical and at the center of all the visions.
 It recurs throughout the book and the reader is continuously brought back to the cry of the martyrs (Rev.6:6-11; 8:1-5; 11:1; 14:18).
 In Rev. 18:20, there is thanks given to God for their avenging – “Rejoice over her, O heaven, and you holy apostles and prophets for God has avenged you on her.” (see also v.24).
-Time to pay the bill had come due.
+The time to pay the bill had arrived.
 Does it seem reasonable to any reader, that to accommodate the avenging of the Holy Apostles and Prophets, the repercussions for chasing down and killing the people of God in the first century AD would be set off thousands of years into the future?

 Thereby, the scene of the martyrs is the most compelling one in the visions.
-It is the cry of those slain for the testimony of the Word of God, which is continually before God Almighty and the Lamb in these visions; and it is not about numbers, but about caring for of Christ’s own.
+It is the cry of those slain for the testimony of the Word of God, which is continually before God Almighty and the Lamb in these visions; and it is not about numbers, but about caring for Christ’s own.
 It is in response to the cry for vengeance that God’s plan, as seen in the breaking of the seals, is put into motion.
 The revealing, this revelation, is the plan God had for retribution against those who persecuted his servants in the early years of the church.
 The persecutions are trials that must be endured to purify these saints, to set them apart.
 This is to be followed by the avenging of the saints and their reward for obedience.
 Who might be at the center of this?
 Rome surely has the “lead part,” even though the judgment of Israel is in it too, as is directly mentioned in the first visions.
 My opinion is that the visions first deal with the pending destruction of Jerusalem in the start of the persecutions of Rome, and finally, off into the future: to the end of the Roman Empire – to the avenging of the Holy Apostles and Prophets by God, written throughout the visions.
 Finally, ending off at the end of time with the Judgment.
 While you may have been taught something else and may see it differently — it is the text that should be the instructor and not this commentator, that writer or speaker, “your” preacher or mine, my favorite teacher or anyone else.
 So, let us see what it is stated in the text.

 The sixth seal: “Behold there was a great earthquake.”
 This is the time of the showing of the wrath of God, the beginning of the avenging of the apostles and prophets.
 Who can stand steady when everything is shaking and bouncing up-and-down all around them?
 That is the picture.
 You will fall, and you will not be able to get your “balance” or get away.
 That’s the point.
 This language is virtually identical to the language of Christ in the prophesy of the destruction of Jerusalem as recorded in Matthew 24, Mark 13, and Luke 21:5–36.
 This should also assist the reader (once again), in identifying the time frame as the decades leading up to the destruction of Jerusalem in 70 AD.
 It is a time of spiritual and physical tribulation and upheaval where the question is asked, “Who shall stand?”
 The answer to that question is announced during the interlude prior to the seventh seal being opened.
 Remember that in this time, Christ is glorified and is returned to heaven, in short order many of the first of the disciples and nearly all Apostles are killed while the tribulation against the servants of God and Christ begins in earnest (as is stated in the book of Acts beginning in chapter 6).
 This is the time under study as identified by these signs.
 Again, I suggest it is clearly pointing to the pending destruction of Jerusalem.